straw-hat-team/adr/src/adrs/0129349218/README.md

 type Subject = string;

 /**
- * IndeterministicInfo contains information that is not deterministic and
- * could change over time.
-Critical for debugging purposes, but not critical
- * for the end-user, unless they give the information to the support team.
- */
-type IndeterministicInfo = {
-  /**
  * ID identifies the error.
 The combination of info + id is unique for each
  * distinct error event.
 Consumers MAY assume that error events with identical
  * source and id are duplicates.
+This ID can be provided to support teams as a
+ * reference to help identify and track specific error occurrences, enabling
+ * faster troubleshooting and resolution of issues.
  */
-  id: string;
+type Id = string

 /**
  * Time timestamp of when the occurrence happened.
  */
-  time: Timestamp;
+type time = Timestamp;
-};

 /**
  * Domain identifies the context in which an error happened.